sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 Mustache Girl finished a particularly long sip.
 "I thought- Okay, forgive me for being blunt, it's just... who I am - the loud blue one said you died."

+Dream was startled into laughter.
+It was true, but he hadn't heard anyone refer to Blue in quite that way before!
 "In a sense, yes."
 He sighed.
 "Quite... annoying, I must be honest.
-But I still somewhat exist, as you can see!
+My brother and I are both supposed to be immortal, you see, so..."
+He clicked his tongue in thought.
+"But I still somewhat exist, as you can see!
 Even if I no longer have a physical body..."

 "Are we on the right track, then?
 Was it Moonjumper that did... this?"
 She gestured at his body.